mogaika/god_of_war_tools/README.md

 # Unpacker (GoW1 + GoW2)
-Tool for unpaking part\*.pak files using info from *GODOFWAR.TOC* Autodetecting version of GoW
+Tool for unpaking part\*.pak files using info from *GODOFWAR.TOC*

+Autodetecting version of GoW

 **GoW1 Tested only on 1-dvd version with part1.pak file**

-**GoW1 Tested only on 1-dvd version with part1-5.pak files**
+**GoW2 Tested only on 1-dvd version with part1-5.pak files**

 Usage: *./unpacker path_to_game_folder [path_to_store_files]*

 path_to_store_files default is *path_to_game_folder + /pack*

-Known formats:
+Formats in archive:

 | Format | Info |
 |-------:|:-----|